EnginDemirbilek/WinEnum/README.md

 ```
 **Check Scheduled tasks**

-Check executable of scheduled tasks which are not located in \Microsoft\Windows\ and not created by your current user.
+Check executables of scheduled tasks which are not located in \Microsoft\Windows\ and not created by your current user.

 ```
 PS C:\Users\hyaloid> Check-ScheduledTaskExecutablePermissions